eanbit-rt/Workflows_and_package_management/snakemake_tutorial.md

 Why specify the *output* file rather than the input file though?
 Like its predecessor `make`, `snakemake` *reasons* backwards from the required output.
 Many programming languages are *imperative*, that it programs in languages like R and Python involve specifying what actions the computer needs to take.
 A `Snakefile` is *declarative*.
 It is like a map showing which roads head in which direction.
 The inputs to `snakemake` are a destination (or result), the rules of what moves are permissible, and of course the current state of the work directory.
 Given this information `snakemake` tries to plot a route to the desired output.

-This is a bit like being at being at [ILRI](https://www.ilri.org/) and wantin to travel.
+This is a bit like being at being at [KEMRI-WT](https://www.kemri-wellcome.org/) and wantin to travel.
 It is not enough to state that you are at ILRI and want to move.
-You need to specify a destination (for example Westlands) and then a good enough map will give you directions to get there.
+You need to specify a destination (for example Malindi) and then a good enough map will give you directions to get there.

 ## Expanding beyond a single rule

 Workflows naturally are composed of more than single step or rule.
 In the output from `snakemake` there is a reference to a DAG.
 That is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-Leaving aside the computer science of DAGs, there is they are the form that the *rule map* takes.
+Leaving aside the computer science of DAGs, they are the form that the *rule map* takes.
 Each rule is a node in the graph and connections between rules (which will be shown soon) are the edges.

 This model corresponds to how one might sketch a workflow on a whiteboard.
 Each action (*rule*) transforms data from one form to the next, and the flow of data between rules would be the arrows that you draw between actions.
 In fact a classic model of bioinformatics suggests that it is all [transforms and filters](https://academic.oup.com/bioinformatics/article/30/17/i601/201260).
 In `snakemake` what binds rules together is common filenames, as can be seen in the following `Snakefile`: